abdul9910/3par_ansible/README.md

 # HPE 3PAR and HPE Primera modules for Ansible <h1>

 ### The HPE 3PAR and HPE Primera modules for Ansible enable automation of storage provisioning for the HPE 3PAR and HPE Primera array.
-### The modules use the HPE 3PAR and HPE Primera SDK for Python to communicate with the storage array over the WSAPI REST interface.<h2>
+### The modules use the HPE 3PAR and HPE Primera SDK for Python to communicate with the storage array over the  REST interface.<h2>

 # Requirements  <h1>